dnsimple/dnsimple-support/content/articles/zone-ns-records.md

 - DNS
 ---

-# Updating NS Records for the Zone of a Hosted Domain
+# Updating Zone NS Records for a Hosted Domain

 You can configure [NS records](/articles/ns-record/) at the apex of a zone of a hosted domain.
 If you want to configure NS records for a subdomain, click [here](/articles/add-ns-records-for-subdomain/) instead.